A universal crossover in quantum circuits governed by a proximate classical error correction transition: Semi-classical circuits

 Even though the absorbing state in the entropy disappears for $q>0$, we might ask if another quantity, like the initial:final mutual information still retains one.
-In the classical model, measuring the system entropy was equivalent to measuring the mutual information (see supplementary material S2).
-This equivalence no longer holds for $q>0$, allowing for the possibility the mutual information captures the transition while the entropy does not.
-However, while the mutual information does still have an absorbing state for $q>0$, the system will always reach this absorbing state, no matter the error rate.
-This is because monogamy of entanglement, coupled with the infinite size of the bath, ensures that for times larger than order $N$ bath-system correlations dominate the correlation bewteen the initial and final states of the system (which can be mapped to system-reference correlations by introducing auxiliary reference degrees of freedom to capture the initial state of the system).
+In the classical model, measuring the system entropy was equivalent to measuring the mutual information.
+This equivalence no longer holds for $q>0$, meaning the mutual information might capture the transition while the entropy does not.
+However, while the mutual information does still have an absorbing state for $q>0$, any $p>0$ will drive the system into this absorbing state.
+This is because monogamy of entanglement, coupled with the infinite size of the bath, ensures that for times larger than order $N$ bath-system correlations dominate the reference-system correlations (the reference encodes the initial state).
 Thus, the memory of the initial state is always lost for $q>0$; the universal crossover discussed in this work is a crossover in the timescale at which this happens (see Fig. \ref{fig:fig1}).